intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

     - To participate in meetings of the peer organization.

-There is no set process or form for this; the IETF participants and the peer organization approach the IAB, and after discussion come to an agreement to form the relationship.
+There is no set process or form for this; the IETF participants and the peer organization approach the IAB, and, after discussion come to an agreement to form the relationship.
 In some cases, the intended scope and guidelines for the collaboration are documented specifically (e.g., see {{?RFC3113}}, {{?RFC3131}}, and {{?RFC3356}}).